Skip to content

 Here’s what locals will tell you

-Among the most expensive neighborhoods in California — median $5.5M-$6M.
+Among the most expensive neighborhoods in California, median $5.5M-$6M.
 Inventory is extremely tight.
 Property taxes on $5M+ homes are substantial.
 Some homes have flood risk near San Francisquito Creek (32% of properties per FEMA).
 Older homes often require significant maintenance or restoration.
-Established, quiet character can feel inaccessible to younger buyers.
+Established, quiet character with very low turnover — a long-hold neighborhood, not an entry-level move.
 Construction permits are tightly regulated.

 Honesty is part of the match